 Are you wondering how it works?

-As Coordinator, I recruit, visit and record interviews with older volunteers.
+As Lead Artist, I recruit, visit and record interviews with older volunteers.
 We then edit these into digital stories with old and new photographs, sharing them here.

 Sometimes, I train other people to do the interviewing.
 This is usually older people themselves, their family &/or carers.
 I have also trained primary school children to collate oral history from their local older community and edit digital films, housed here.

-We are a dementia friendly station in that the content and sound levels of all our material are tested by our user groups to ensure that we are taking health implications into consideration with regard to sound, visuals, concentration time, longevity etc so that we are totally inclusive.
+We are a dementia friendly station in that the content and sound levels of all our material is based on research with user groups to ensure that we are taking health implications into consideration with regard to sound, visuals, concentration time, longevity etc so that we are totally inclusive.
 Unlike other stations, our stories stay here at the website as our research has showed that people draw great comfort from re-visiting them.
 People living with dementia are given every support to take part in the making of their own stories for the station, along with their family &/or carers, friends and neighbours.